awillinger-tgm/JNDIscover/README.md

   rootdn   => 'cn=admin',
   rootpw   => 'test'

-There is also a test user:  test/test
+There is also a test user:  test/pass

 ## To Do

-Configure the server for authenticated access.
+* Finish testing the auth_who parameter for blocking anonymous binding.
+This sets the ACL in modules/ldap/templates/server/openldap/domain_template.rb to have a users or admin auth line.
+Ideally this could be passed into the script for tokenization at the high level.

 ## Alternate Approaches